eyelid problems blepharoplasty

 Chalazion

-A chalazion can be quickly removed with a tiny incision under local anesthesia, so that you can get back to your regular schedule the next day.
+A chalazion or stye can be quickly removed with a tiny incision under local anesthesia so that you can get back to your regular schedule the next day.

 Aesthetic surgery

-In addition to the correction of eyelid malpositions and eyelid sagging, I perform wrinkle treatments in the facial area as well.
-These aesthetic treatments are performed with botulinum and fillers (such as hyaluronic acid), and help to improve your appearance.
+In addition to correcting eyelid malpositions and sagging, I perform wrinkle treatments in the facial area.
+These aesthetic treatments, which use botulinum and fillers (such as hyaluronic acid), help improve your appearance.

 If you have questions about eyelid or aesthetic surgery, please contact me.